 You can consider a backlink as a bad or toxic link when it is coming from any of the following sources;

-- Sites which are penalized by Google
+- Sites that are penalized by Google

 - Adult content sites

 - High spam blog directories

 Bad or toxic backlinks are the links that come from “unnatural” and “irrelevant” sources which add no real value to your website.
 In fact, toxic backlinks can hurt your website search rankings.

 To put it simply, good backlinks can increase your website’s DA (domain authority) while bad backlinks can reduce your site’s authority.
 It’s as simple as that.

 Here are a few reasons to remove bad links:

 - Bad links pointing to your site can really hurt your website’s organic rankings